AtomMaterialUI/material-theme-docs/docs/configuration/color-schemes.md

 {% include figure.html content="/screens/colorschemes.png" caption="Color Scheme Editor" %}

-You can also directly modify the original color schemes and it will create a copy in the colors' folder with the name `_@user_<schemeName>.icls`.
+You can also directly modify the original color schemes, and it will create a copy in the colors' folder with the name `_@user_<schemeName>.icls`.
 The color scheme will then appear in *blue* in the list.

 However, this is not recommended doing so because the IDE will use the copy from then on, meaning that you won't be able